Fillings and Sealants

 Tooth decay and cavities are common dental problems.
 Getting a tooth-colored filling can help prevent the issue from getting worse.

-Tooth Fillings and Sealants
+Tooth Fillings and Sealants in Birmingham, AL

 A dental sealant is a preventative treatment that lowers the chances of developing cavities in the deep chewing surfaces of your back teeth.
 Since these grooves, pits, and fissures are narrow and difficult to clean with a toothbrush, they’re some of the areas that develop cavities first.